 I do not have large quantities of any herbs, if you want a larger quantity please ask me and I will let you know if I can help out.

 Lemon Balm (Melissa officinalis) this useful herb is meant to attract bees to the garden and has a delicate lemon flavour which gives it a wide culinary potential.
 Useful in cooking to give a lemon taste and often used for making a calming tea.
+It is said not to grow runners, but mine does.
 Grown organically from cuttings as seeds grown plants tend to give varied and often undesirable traits.
 For sale Spring/Summer $4 per small plant

 Lime Balm (Melissa officinalis "lime") a rare lime scented version of lemon balm.
 It is meant to attract bees to the garden and is meant to have a host of medicinal properties.
 Useful in cooking to give a lime taste and also used for making a calming tea.
-Kids love this plant.
+Kids love this lime smelling plant.
+Grows runners under ground so confine it in a pot.
 Grown organically from cuttings as seeds grown plants tend to give varied and often undesirable traits.
 For sale Spring/Summer $6 per small plant

 Common Spear Mint (Mentha spicata) this fragrant, strong smelling plant is one of the easiest and most rewarding herbs to grow.
 Great plant to get children introduced to gardening and connected to the land.
 Used to make mint sauce, garnish and in a host of different ways while cooking.
 When I was a child it was grown in every garden, starting to become difficult to find for some reason.
 Grown organically from cuttings as seeds can be variable and often give undesirable traits.
 Grow in a pot to prevent it from taking over your garden $4 per small plant